kiwano-js/kiwano/docs/basics/getting-started.md

 An entity schema is a schema that contains all types and fields belonging to a particular entity.
 By using an entity schema instead of a regular one, Kiwano can help you by automatically configuring fields or objects for you.

+> Entity schemas extend from the regular schema, so you can use all methods available in **schema** as well.

 Let's update our `userSchema` and `projectSchema` to be entity schemas.

 **userSchema.ts**